Errol Stewart (sprinter)

 Errol Stewart (born 2 March 1950) is a Jamaican former sprinter who competed in the 1968 Summer Olympics.
 He was born in Kingston, Jamaica.
 He was also a gold medallist at the 1970 British Commonwealth Games with the Jamaican 4×100 metres relay team.

+Stewart was introduced to track and field by running lamp post to lamp post in Kingston, Jamaica to decide who was the fastest on his block.
+Before 1968, his 100 metres best was only 10.7 seconds, but by the time the Olympics started he improved to 10.1 seconds.

+Stewart was an All-American sprinter for the UTEP Miners track and field team, finishing 3rd in the 100 m at the 1972 NCAA University Division Outdoor Track and Field Championships.